mechawolf-wd/docker-kubernetes-markdown/docker_and_kubernetes.md

     tty: true # [#] For attaching terminal.
     depends_on:
       - backend
-  # frontend:
 volumes: # [#] Make docker aware of named volumes.
-So that different containeres can use the same volume.
+So on, different containeres can use the same volume.
 # [#] (Anonymous volumes and Bind:Mounts don't have to be specified there)
   data:
   logs: